Chicago Inter Ocean: Locations

 The Inter Ocean was published in four locations during its existence.

 From 1873 to 1880, it stood at 119 Lake Street, under the old Chicago street numbering.

 From 1880 to 1890 it stood at 85 West Madison.

-In 1889 Adler & Sullivan designed a steel-framed building to be constructed on the small lot at the NWC of Madison and Deaborn, connected to the adjoining five-story Dearborn Building (1872–73) that sat behind, and with a distinctive corner clock-spire.
+In 1889 Adler & Sullivan designed a steel-framed building to be constructed on the small lot at the NWC of Madison and Dearborn, connected to the adjoining five-story Dearborn Building (1872–73) that sat behind, and with a distinctive corner clock-spire.
 The spire was removed sometime before the building’s demolition.
 The Inter-Ocean Building was converted into the Hotel Grant around 1895, when the Inter-Ocean newspaper was sold to traction magnate Charles Yerkes.
 The Grant was considered a second-class hotel.
 That building was razed in either 1940 or 1941.

-Its final home was a three-story headquarters built at 57 W. Monroe, completed in 1901 to designs by William Carbys Zimmerman.
-This building ultimately became the Monroe Theater, then was razed in 1977.
+The paper's final home was a three-story headquarters built at 57 W. Monroe, completed in 1901 to designs by William Carbys Zimmerman.
+This building ultimately became the Monroe Theater, which was razed in 1977.